-Similarly, the Commission further contends that the conduct for which the BBC is criticized is different from that which the Court held to be lawful in the Volvo judgment.
+Similarly, the Commission further contends that the conduct for which ITP is criticized is different from that which the Court held to be lawful in the Volvo judgment.
 It is apparent from that judgment that the fact that a car manufacturer who holds protective rights in a design reserves for himself the right to manufacture all spare parts for his cars does not in itself constitute an abuse (paragraph 11 of the judgment).
 In the present case the Commission draws attention to the fact that the market in spare parts was within the area of Volvo's main business activity.
-By contrast, the BBC was exploiting a dominant position in one market (the market in information on its programmes) which is within the area of its main activity - broadcasting - in order to obtain advantages in the publishing market, a separate economic activity, downstream.
+By contrast, ITP was exploiting its dominant position in the market in information on ITV and Channel 4 programmes in order to obtain advantages in the publishing market, a separate economic activity, downstream of the activity of broadcasting.
 Moreover, the prejudice to consumers, who were denied access to a new product, namely a general television magazine for which there was a strong demand, is an aggravating factor which renders the applicant's policy as regards information on its weekly programmes abusive.
 On the other hand, the Commission emphasizes, in the Volvo case consumers were able to obtain the spare parts and competition was possible between independent repairers, and indeed between the various manufacturers themselves, since customers could opt for other makes if spare parts became too costly or difficult to obtain.